ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 <!--#/istutorial#-->

 In this section, you will create a dedicated host in a group and provision an instance with encrypted data volume.

+The reason you create a dedicated host is to carve out a single-tenant compute node, free from users outside of your organization.
+Within that dedicated space, you can create virtual server instances according to your needs.
+Additionally, you can create dedicated host groups that contain dedicated hosts for a specific purpose.
+Because a dedicated host is a single-tenant space, only users within your account that have the required permissions can create instances on the host.

 1. Navigate to the **Settings** tab of your {{site.data.keyword.bpshort}} workspace, update the `step4_create_dedicated` variable to **true** and **Save** the setting.
 2. Click on **Apply the plan** to provision the following resources,